NVIDIA/cccl/.devcontainer/README.md

 ### Install WSL on your Windows host

 > [!WARNING]
-> Dsiclaimer: This guide was developed for WSL 2 on Windows 11.
+> Disclaimer: This guide was developed for WSL 2 on Windows 11.

 1. Launch a Windows terminal (_e.g.
 Powershell_) as an administrator.